dadoonet/fscrawler/README.md

 #### Indexing JSon docs

 If you want to index JSon files directly without parsing with Tika, you can set `json_support` to `true`.
-The content of JSon files will be added below the field `json_content`.
-Set option [Use Deprecated JSon setup](#use-deprecated-json-setup) to store JSon contents directly under the _source element.
+JSon contents will be stored directly under _source.
+If you need to keep JSon documents synchronized to the index, set option [Add as Inner Object](#add-as-inner-object) which stores additional metadata and the  JSon contents under field `object`.
 ```json
 {
   "name" : "test",